sincombs/US-bike-Sharing-Data/README.md

 This project is licensed under the License

 ## Acknowledgments
-I would like to thank Udacity
+I would like to thank Udacity.